 For Berkeley EMBA student (and now podcast co-host) Manoj Thomas, taking the GMAT meant taking a standardized test for the first time in nearly 20 years.
 "It did stress me out in the beginning," he admits.
 In this MBA application tips podcast, he shares his experience and exchanges tips with Susan Petty, admissions director for the Berkeley MBA for Executives Program.

 They discuss exam requirements for the executive and evening and weekend MBA programs at Berkeley Haas—and share insights to help you prepare for the GMAT, GRE, or Executive Assessment.
 Listen to the podcast:

 Manoj: Susan, what are the exam requirements for the Berkeley MBA program?

 Susan: We have three options for our applicants.
-If you are applying to the Evening & Weekend MBA Program, you can take the GMAT or the GRE.
-If you are applying to the Berkeley MBA for Executives Program, you also have the option of taking the executive assessment.
+If you are applying to the Evening & Weekend MBA program, you can take the GMAT or the GRE.
+If you are applying to the Berkeley Haas MBA for Executives program, you also have the option of taking the executive assessment.

 We're looking to really understand that you have the academic, the quantitative capabilities to handle the rigor of the program.
-Manosh, which exam did you take?
+Manoj, which exam did you take?